How To Fix Sublimation Mistakes: Tips For Perfect Prints Every Time

 This is the most efficient method for removing sublimation ink, but it can be very risky, especially if the ink is close to the print you don’t want to remove, or the garment is colored, and just a tiny amount of bleach could create white dots and stains.

 Also, always read the instructions on bleach and check whether the garment you are dealing with should be treated with bleach and if this could create some other problems with your sublimated shirt.
+Before you begin, make sure that the bleach won’t bring new problems while you’re trying to rescue your garment from its current ones.

 Removing sublimation ink this way doesn’t include harsh ingredients or chemicals and isn’t risky, so it is a great option.